SILMARILS: Compact Post-Quantum Authentication for Blockchain Systems

 For many systems, that cost is acceptable.
 For a high-throughput blockchain, it compounds across bandwidth, storage, validator load, sync time, archive size, and node economics.
 A testnet can survive large signatures, but it cannot pretend that 10x to 100x authentication growth is invisible at institutional scale.

-The motivation behind SILMARILS is demonstrating that information-theoretic techniques can deliver compact verification artifacts, allowing high-performance, post-quantum-safe blockchain architectures without carrying the full on-chain footprint of standardized post-quantum signatures.
+The motivation behind SILMARILS is demonstrating that designated-verifier techniques, analyzed against quantum adversaries, can deliver authentication records small enough to make a high-throughput post-quantum chain practical, without carrying the full on-chain footprint of standardized post-quantum signatures on every transaction.

 What the Paper Contributes